erlware/erlware_commons/doc/signatures.md

 this is all costing us.

 In general, there are two kinds of concrete implementations for Signatures.
-The first is a native implementations, the second is a wrapper.
+The first is a native implementation, the second is a wrapper.

 ### Native Signature Implementations